koply/KCommando/README.md

 boolean handle(<Event> e, String[] args, String prefix)  // CommandType.PREFIXED -> 0x03
 ```

+## Command Callbacks
-**Note For Callbacks:** All lines must be inside the constructor of your command.
+**Note:** All lines must be inside the constructor of your command.

-## On False Callback

-This callback is runs when the command is returns false.
+#### On False Callback: This callback is runs when the command is returns false.

 ```java
 getInfo().setOnFalseCallback( (JRunnable) e -> e.getMessage().addReaction("⛔") );
 ```

-## Owner Only Callback

-This callback is runs when the command for the bot owner is used by a normal user.
+#### Owner Only Callback: This callback is runs when the command for the bot owner is used by a normal user.

 ```java
 getInfo().setOwnerOnlyCallback( (JRunnable) e ->  e.getMessage().addReaction("⛔") );
 ```

-## Guild Only Callback

-This callback is runs when a command for guild in the private message is used.
+#### Guild Only Callback: This callback is runs when a command for guild in the private message is used.

 ```java
 getInfo().setGuildOnlyCallback( (JRunnable) e ->  e.getMessage().addReaction("⛔") );
 ```

-## Private Only Callback

-This callback is runs when a command for private conversations in the guild is used.
+#### Private Only Callback: This callback is runs when a command for private conversations in the guild is used.

 ```java
 getInfo().setPrivateOnlyCallback( (JRunnable) e ->  e.getMessage().addReaction("⛔") );
 ```